UNA-AuxMe/paf23/doc/perception/extended_kalman_filter.md

 The position is three dimensional but we assume that the car is only driving in a plane right now.
 That is why the z position and is not estimated by the Kalman Filter but instead is currently calculated using a rolling average.

 Currently the state vector of the car is calculated with the data from three different sensors.
 The goal is to also include sensor fusion in the sense that the heading as well as the acceleration will be calculated using different sensor data.
-The heading will be derived from the angle of the front wheels (which is provided by Acting) and the acceleration will be calculated using the throttle (which is also provided by Acting).
+The heading will be derived from the angle of the front wheels (which can be derived from data published by Acting) and the acceleration will be calculated using the throttle (which can be derived from data published by Acting).

 This file covers the following topics:
 - [Theory on linear Kalman Filters](#theory-on-linear-kalman-filters)